rxseven/gyararii/README.md

 - JavaScript linting with ESLint
 - Stylesheet linting with Stylelint
 - Code formatting with Prettier
-- Automate testing with Jest and Enzyme
+- Automate testing with Jest, Enzyme, and React Testing Library
-- Assets analyzing and debuging with Source Map Explorer
+- Assets analyzing & debuging with Source Map Explorer & Webpack Bundle Analyzer
 - Type checking with PropTypes
 - Code debugging with Visual Studio Code and Chrome Debugger
 - Pre-commit hooking with Husky and Lint-staged
-- CI/CD with GitHub, Travis CI, and Heroku
+- CI/CD with GitHub, Travis CI, Heroku, and Netlify
 - Developing UI components in isolation with Storybook

 > Note: the complete guidelines are available in [this project](https://github.com/rxseven/setup-react-app).